 Here are some companies that utilise big cats in their company logo design:

 For Jaguar and Peugeot, no doubt their use of big cats is to symbolise the power and speed that they want to instil in the minds of their consumers when they think about their cars.
 For Puma, the founder wanted the logo to represent the speed, strength, suppleness, endurance and agility found in athletes; traits which are shared with the puma cat.
 As for MGM, their production logo design of a lion roaring inside a ring is as iconic as logos come, and creator Howard Dietz claims he decided to use a lion as a tribute to his alma mater, Columbia University, whose athletic team nickname is The Lions.

 Dogs are known for one important aspect of their personality: loyalty.
 In business terms, brand loyalty is incredibly important.
 Man’s best friend can symbolise a lot, dog breeds often take on personas and characteristics of their own, but the fundamental beloved trait of pretty much every kind of dog is their unwavering loyalty to their masters.

-Here are some companies that utilise dogs in their company logos:
+Here are some companies that utilise dogs in their company logo design:

 - Dogs Trust

 - Brew Dog

 The famous dog looking into a gramophone used by HMV originates from a painting of a terrier mix dog named Nipper.
 The painting is called ‘His Master’s Voice’, which is also where music shop HMV takes its name.
 The optimistic dog Churchill, perhaps best known for his catchphrase ‘Oh yes!’, is the mascot for the insurance company of the same name.
 Named for British Prime Minister Winston Churchill, the dog is a bulldog, a well-known symbol of British identity like Churchill himself.